-Program admission is available throughout the year, and you may start the program at any time, with any course.
+Program admission is available throughout the year, and you may start the program at any time and start with any course.
 You will be given a maximum of three years to complete all the courses in the program.
-The CDP Program is only available on a part-time basis; visit the Schedules & Booklist page for up-to-date schedules, registration information, booklist and FAQ.
+Visit the Schedules & Booklist page for up-to-date schedules, registration information, booklist and FAQ.

 The Career Development Practice Certificate was developed by Douglas College in partnership with BC Career Development Association (formerly ENET).
 An active advisory committee provides guidance to ensure quality and current course material.